dbt-labs/corp/msa.md

 # Master Services Agreement

-THIS MASTER SERVICES AGREEMENT (the "Agreement"), made and entered into on `Date`, is by and between Fishtown Analytics LLC and `[Client Legal Entity]`.
+This MASTER SERVICES AGREEMENT (the "Agreement"), made and entered into on `Date`, is by and between Fishtown Analytics LLC and `[Client Legal Entity]`.

 ## Parties